microsoft/sc-AR/README.md

 ## Reproducing Results

-All model checkpoints and scRNA-seq datasets used in our study are publicly available with further guidance provided below.
-You can run the bash scripts provided in the `bash` directory with the provided settings to train from scratch (`train_scgen.sh` and `train_scvi.sh`), or use the provided checkpoints from here.
-For downloading data and running validation, please find instructions below.
+All model checkpoints and scRNA-seq datasets used in our study are publicly available in the project's Zenodo dashboard: https://zenodo.org/records/15186018?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjZjNWZkNjE0LTkzMDUtNDU4Mi05NDljLWVhZDIzZDM4MTg2OCIsImRhdGEiOnt9LCJyYW5kb20iOiJhYmMzZmI2MTg0ZThhNjA4OTk4MzYxZGI0ZmExZWI3ZCJ9.jIEPdHVpbnO9VL9sNB1s0PPEf7ZxtIOFKtXh3_0UM91GZRqWiiIvZiQHli0qS1jO7pMHL0Ay9Ay4aIy9F8CxHw.
+Detailed guidance for each section is provided in the following.

 ## Datasets

-You can find the datasets used for modelling and evaluation as well as model checkpoints in the project's Zenodo dashboard: https://zenodo.org/records/15186018?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjZjNWZkNjE0LTkzMDUtNDU4Mi05NDljLWVhZDIzZDM4MTg2OCIsImRhdGEiOnt9LCJyYW5kb20iOiJhYmMzZmI2MTg0ZThhNjA4OTk4MzYxZGI0ZmExZWI3ZCJ9.jIEPdHVpbnO9VL9sNB1s0PPEf7ZxtIOFKtXh3_0UM91GZRqWiiIvZiQHli0qS1jO7pMHL0Ay9Ay4aIy9F8CxHw

-Please find more details about data for each of the tools/analysis used below:
+You can download the datasets used for modelling from the Zenodo link provided above.
+More details about datasets used for each of the tools/analysis are provided below:

-Run the following command to download the Species, PBMC, and H.poly datasets used for training and evaluation of scRNA-seq perturbation response prediction models.
-This script is a modified version of the https://github.com/theislab/scgen-reproducibility/blob/master/code/DataDownloader.py, and each h5ad file will be located in `./data/` directory for the training and validation scripts to load them.
+For scGen models, you can run the following command to download the Species, PBMC, and H.poly datasets used for training and evaluation of scRNA-seq perturbation response prediction models.
+This script is a modified version of the https://github.com/theislab/scgen-reproducibility/blob/master/code/DataDownloader.py, and each h5ad file will be saved in `./data/` directory for the training and validation scripts to load them.
 The link to the public google Drive of the h5ad files provided by the original study is https://drive.google.com/drive/folders/1v3qySFECxtqWLRhRTSbfQDFqdUCAXql3.

 ```bash
 python scripts/DownloadData.py
 ```

-For training and OOD evaluation of the scVI models, we used the following files that all should be located in `./data/sctab/`:
+For training and evaluation of the scVI models, we used the following files that are available in the Zenodo and should be located in `./data/sctab/`:

 - BaseModel_scTabAll_seed0_allbase_TrainingData.h5ad: generated using [https://github.com/microsoft/scFM-datamix/blob/main/Preprocess/preprocess_data_allbase.py]